Eclipse openDuT

 Setup via CLEO command (recommended)

-opendut-cleo setup <String> --persistent=<type>
+opendut-cleo setup --persistent=<type>

 The persistent flag is optional.
 Without the flag, the needed environment variables will be printed out to the terminal.

-or without a value, a configuration file will be written to ~/.config/opendut/cleo/config.toml
+If the persistent flag is set to user or without a value, a configuration file will be written to ~/.config/opendut/cleo/config.toml,

-the cleo configuration file will be written to /etc/opendut/cleo.toml
+with it being set to system the cleo configuration file will be written to /etc/opendut/cleo.toml.

 Setup via script